AhaDNS/Aha.Dns.Statistics/README.md

 ### Aha.Dns.Statistics.WebUI

 An ASP.NET Core web app that shows DNS query statistics for the last 24h.
 Can be seen live at [statistics.ahadns.com](https://statistics.ahadns.com).
 Gets all information from the [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) used to store statistics.

+## How to handle AppSettings?

+1. In `Aha.Dns.Statistics.CloudFunctions`, rename `example.settings.json` to `local.settings.json` and configure all values as you've setup your environment.
+2. In `Aha.Dns.Statistics.ServerApi & WebUI` you can override the default appsettings.json by creating `appsettings.Development.json` or `appsettings.Production.json` depending on your environment.